 Warranty on new materials and labor.

-Provide all necessary permits, taxes and fees, including Public Authorities inspection and testing fees necessary to complete the specified work.
+Provide all necessary permits, taxes, and fees, including Public Authorities inspection and testing fees necessary to complete the specified work.

 Provide any required core drilling of walls, and required UL listed, non-combustible firestopping materials at all new sprinkler piping penetrations.
 Patch as required.
 New piping penetrations shall be adequately firestopped to maintain the fire resistance rating required.